Marseonrabbit/who.vikash/README.md

 # Personal Portfolio Website

-A sophisticated personal portfolio website showcasing professional experience with an elegant, Samsung-inspired design and interactive user interface.
+A sophisticated personal portfolio website showcasing professional experience with an elegant and interactive user interface.

 ## Tech Stack